Understanding Business Liability Insurance Basics

 What are additional coverages that businesses may require?

-Additional coverages that businesses may require include errors and omissions insurance (professional liability insurance), employment practices liability insurancedirectors and officers liability insurance, and umbrella policies.
+Additional coverages that businesses may require include errors and omissions insurance (professional liability insurance), employment practices liability insurance, directors and officers liability insurance, and umbrella policies.

 What is the purpose of business liability insurance?